saitarunaditya/CanteenManager/README.md

 # CanteenManager
-Creating a canteen Management App for Amrita University.
+Creating a canteen Management App for Amrita University Coimbatore.
 The objective is to display the current menu of all 3 canteens @ real time.
 The UI is simple to use.
 Faster Backend support.